shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

 where $\rho = \cos(120^\text{o}) = -0.5$.

 ## Final Thoughts
 Both approaches can be easily extended to the 4-random-variable case.
 In the algebraic solution, all it takes is to include the constraint of the 4th leading minor in the system of inequalities; in the graphical one, the equilateral triangle becomes a regular tetrahedron.
-For 5 random variables and beyond, the former seems to be the superior solution due to my inability of further visualization, but feel free to leave a comment if you believe otherwise.
+For 5 random variables and beyond, the former seems to be the superior solution due to my inability of further mental visualization, but feel free to leave a comment if you believe otherwise.